 Established in 1854, Rhode Island College (RIC) stands as the oldest public institution of higher education in the state and a bastion of opportunity for a diverse body of students, the majority of whom originate from Providence County and the immediate surrounding Southern New England area.
 Although the student population is mostly commuter, a proportion of students reside in our six residence halls each year.
+One of our greatest strengths is the diversity of our students.
+Based upon the data of our student population from 2021, the College was recently designated as a Hispanic Serving Institution (HSI).
+HSI status is defined by the Higher Education Act and designated by the U.S. Department of Education to acknowledge Title V-eligible colleges and universities where 25 percent or more of total undergraduate full-time equivalent student enrollment identifies as Hispanic or LatinX.
+The RIC HSI Work Group was formed in March 2021 and charged with developing strategies that will allow RIC to best promote and leverage an HSI designation, exploring what it means to be an HSI, examining and assessing college practices and policies, and seeking funding to support the college's HSI initiatives.

-The college strives to recruit and attract both a diverse student body and a workforce reflective of the state's racial, ethnic, socioeconomic, and cultural populations with academic offerings provided in five schools: the School of Arts and Sciences, the Feinstein School of Education and Human Development, the School of Business, the School of Nursing, and the School of Social Work.
+The college continues to recruit and attract both a diverse student body and a workforce reflective of the state's racial, ethnic, socioeconomic, and cultural populations with academic offerings provided in five schools: the School of Arts and Sciences, the Feinstein School of Education and Human Development, the School of Business, the Zvart Onanian School of Nursing, and the School of Social Work.

 RIC recognizes how essential diversity and inclusion is in an educational environment informed by cultural inquiry and designed to stimulate critical and creative thinking.
-The entire RIC community benefits from a community of individuals from diverse backgrounds, including but not limited to people with personal identities varying by race, ethnicity, religion, sexual orientation, gender, gender identity, disability, and veteran status.
+The entire RIC community benefits from a community of individuals with diverse backgrounds, including but not limited to people with identities varying by race, ethnicity, religion, sexual orientation, gender, gender identity, disability, and veteran status.